What’s the future for third-party sellers on Amazon?

 - a letter stating that they are an authorized seller,

 - and pay a fee ( for every item that is on the list of brand restrictions)

-So, if you’re a seller, in order to sell particular items through Amazon you will need to work directly with the manufacturer of those items.
+So, if you’re a seller, to sell particular items through Amazon, you will need to work directly with the manufacturer.